mschwartz/assembly-tutorial/README.md

 ```

 ### Program Variables and Strings
 Programming is uselss if you can't create variables and create and operate on strings.
-The assemmbler provides directives to reserve space for variables or to define initialized memory.
+The assembler provides directives to reserve space for variables or to define initialized memory.

 Resserving space examples:
 ```